Plant of the month August: Purple coneflower (Echinacea purpurea)

 Details of Echinacea purpurea

 Echinacea purpurea is a deciduous perennial that reveals its numerous flowers from July to September.
-The slender, upright stems are crowned with a lush flower head with a conical center that curves upwards.
-Due to the spiky dark red texture of the capitula, the purple coneflower is also known as "hedgehog's head".
-The botanical name Echinacea is derived from the Greek word "echinos", which also means "hedgehog".
-It is a real feast for the eyes thanks to its juicy coloration in a wide variety of shades.
+The slender, upright stems are crowned with a lush flower head with a conical centre that curves upwards.
+The purple coneflower is also known as «hedgehog’s head» due to the spiky dark red texture of the capitula.
+The botanical name Echinacea is derived from the Greek word «echinos», which also means «hedgehog».
+Its juicy colouring in a wide variety of shades makes it a real feast for the eyes.
 The pretty flower heads of Echinacea purpurea are particularly attractive to nectar-seeking butterflies and bees.

 Purple coneflower is also known as an antiseptic medicinal plant and is used in many cold remedies.
 It was already used by the indigenous people of North America to treat inflammation.